Isabella Sade - photo by Mark Kuhlmann

 “It was very difficult for our players to know every time they stepped on the floor, they really didn’t have an opportunity to win and compete.
 We had to be very direct talking to the players about what we were defining success as … to give them building blocks.”

-In fact, the Mustangs nearly sprang a colossal upset in the 2015 Summit League tournament, reaching the final and coming up just three points short from claiming a berth in the D-I NCAA event.
+In fact, the Mavericks nearly sprang a colossal upset in the 2015 Summit League tournament, reaching the final and coming up just three points short from claiming a berth in the D-I NCAA event.

 Hopes for a 2018 version of a tournament run will rest heavily on freshman right side Sadie Limback (the team’s kills leader) and classmate Sydney Case (the setter, averaging 11.51 per set), along with four essential sophomores in Sade, Claire Leonard (161 kills), Anna Blaschko (166) and Claire Mountjoy (team leader in digs).